udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 ### To Do

+NOTE: Some AWS-related jobs may take awhile to complete.
+If a job takes too long, it could cause a timeout.
+If this is the case, just restart the job and keep your fingers crossed for faster network traffic.

 #### 1. Infrastructure Phase

 Setting up servers and infrastructure is complicated business.
 There are many, many moving parts and points of failure.
 The opportunity for failure is massive when all that infrastructure is handled manually by human beings.
 Let’s face it.
 We’re pretty horrible at consistency.
 That’s why UdaPeople adopted the IaC (“Infrastructure as Code”) philosophy after “Developer Dave” got back from the last DevOps conference.
 We’ll need a job that executes some CloudFormation templates so that the UdaPeople team never has to worry about a missed deployment checklist item.

 ![Job properly failing because of an error when creating infrastructure.](screenshots/SCREENSHOT05.png)

+In this phase, you will use add CircleCI jobs that execute Cloud Formation templates that create infrastructure as well as jobs that execute Ansible Playbooks to configure that newly created infrastructure.

 - Add jobs to your config file to create your infrastructure using [CloudFormation templates](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files).
 Again, provide a screenshot demonstrating an appropriate job failure (failing for the right reasons). **[SCREENSHOT05]**
   - Use the pipeline/workflow id to name, tag or otherwise mark your CloudFormation stacks so that you can reference them later on (ex: rollback).
 If you'd like, you can use the parameterized CloudFormation templates we provided.
-  - New EC2 Instance for back-end.
+  - Programmatically create a new EC2 Instance for your back-end.
     - Make sure the EC2 instance has your back-end port opened up to public traffic (default port 3030).
-  - Save the new back-end url for later use (the front-end needs it).
+  - Programmatically save the new back-end url to memory or disk for later use (the front-end needs it).
 This could be done with [MemStash.io](https://memstash.io).
-  - New S3 Bucket for front-end.
+  - Programmatically create a new S3 Bucket for your front-end.
-  - Save the old bucket arn in case you need it later (for rollback).
+  - Programmatically save the old bucket arn to memory or disk in case you need it later (for rollback).
 This could be done with [MemStash.io](https://memstash.io).
 - Create an Ansible playbook to set up the backend server.
+Remember that you are running this Playbook against an EC2 instance that has been programmatically created (inside the CircleCI job).
+Your job will need to use the ssh key fingerprint as well as the username ("ubuntu") of the EC2 instance when executing the Playbook.
+Here are some steps to perform in your Playbook:
   - Install Python, if needed.
   - Update/upgrade packages.
   - Install nodejs.